canonical-web-and-design/docs-demo/pages/juju/clouds.md

 ### Special clouds

-You will see, listed among the clouds Juju knows about, three special types of
+There are three special types of
 clouds: MAAS, LXD and Manual.

   - **LXD:** This is the cloud you want to use if you are testing Juju or